ConfederacyOfGaia/Gaia/fighter.md

 ### Sohei

+*This doesn't really fit the overall flavor of the campaign, and should probably be removed*

 Renown warrior monks, the sohei are detailed here as a fighter martial archetype rather than a monastic order because they focus more on the warrior aspect as opposed to the spiritual aspect that is common among other monks.

 These are a group of people whose purpose is to defend the temples, monasteries, and special interests of their spiritual leaders without needing to have any particular spiritual affinity themselves.
 They are trained in martial combat as well as any fighter, but because of their relationship with monasteries and temples, have been able to integrate some of those monk-like qualities into their training.